Micro-level dynamics in hidden action situations with limited information: Results

 \subsubsection{Limited information and patterns in performance over time}

 \paragraph{Performance measure} We complement the analysis provided in Sec. \ref{sec:final-performance} by studying the patterns emerging from the principal's search under limited access to information over time.
-To do so, we plot the sum of the squared distances \(d_t\) between the mean normalized action (Eq. \ref{eq:macro-effects}) and the optimal action suggested by the hidden-action model under unlimited information (\ref{app:a}) in Figs. \ref{fig:actionspace_access} and \ref{fig:environment_access}.
-The distance measure \(d_t\) is computed according to Eq. \ref{eq:euclidean-distance}:\footnote{We report the sum of the squared distances as its computation accounts for the distribution of the mean normalized action: The measure puts more (less) emphasis on large (slight) deviations from the optimal action level \(a^{\ast}\), which is a desirable feature of the performance measure.}
+To do so, we plot the mean distance \(d_t\) between the mean normalized action (Eq. \ref{eq:macro-effects}) and the optimal action under unlimited access to information (Eqs. \ref{eq:opta} to \ref{eq:opta:ICC}) in Figs. \ref{fig:actionspace_access} and \ref{fig:environment_access}.
+The distance measure \(d_t\) is computed according to Eq. \ref{eq:euclidean-distance}:\

 \paragraph{Results} The analysis includes cases with \(\delta=0.50\), which indicates that the principal is indifferent as to whether to perform a local or a global search.\footnote{The patterns emerging for scenarios with \(\delta=0.25\) and \(0.75\) are almost identical to the pattern presented here, which is why we present the results for \(\delta=0.50\) only.} Figure \ref{fig:actionspace_access} presents the patterns emerging from the variations in the size of the local search space (parameter \(1/\lambda\)) for four different levels of environmental turbulence, \(\sigma=\{0.05x^{\ast}, 0.25x^{\ast}, 0.45x^{\ast}, 0.65x^{\ast}\}\).
 For the results presented in Fig. \ref{fig:actionspace_access}, the principal's access to information about the environment is fixed to \(m=1\) (for further variation in \(m\), see Fig. \ref{fig:environment_access}).